-Self-care happens when patients are 'activated', and we will promote better self-care, not only by providing better information and resources, and easy access to advice (for example pharmacy) but also through the millions of encounters with health and social services in NEL every year.
+Self-care happens when patients are 'activated'.
+We will promote better selfcare, not only by providing better information and resources, and easy access to advice (for example pharmacy) but also through the millions of encounters with health and social services in NEL every year.